 Section 3.
 At‐large members of the Executive Committee shall not serve more than two consecutive years.
 However, members appointed to fill an unexpired term shall be eligible for re‐election for two additional consecutive years.

 Section 4.
-The Executive Committee shall meet in the fall of each year, the place and date to be set by the Chairman, to approve plans for the budget and the Annual Business Meeting, and in the spring of each year, under the same provisions, and may hold such other meetings as may be deemed advisable by the Chairman.
+The Executive Committee shall meet in the fall of each year, the place and date to be set by the Chairperson, to approve plans for the budget and the Annual Business Meeting, and in the spring of each year, under the same provisions, and may hold such other meetings as may be deemed advisable by the Chairperson.

 Section 5.
-Special meetings may be called by the Chairman, or any two committeemen.
-Whenever possible, notice of all meetings should be given by mailing a notice thereof to each committeeman at least ten days before the date of meeting, which notice may be sent either by the Secretary of the committeemen calling the meeting.
+Special meetings may be called by the Chairperson, or any two committee members.
+Whenever possible, written notice of all meetings should be given to each committee member at least ten days before the date of meeting, which notice may be sent either by the Secretary of the committee members calling the meeting.

 Section 6.
 A majority of the Executive Committee shall constitute a quorum, but in case there be no quorum present, a less number may adjourn from time to time until a quorum be obtained.
 The meetings of the Executive Committee shall be held at such places and times as the Committee may determine or as specified in the notices calling these meetings.